KansasCityWomeninTechnology/LearningResources/glossary.md

 **preprocessor** Sass, LESS

-**refector** - editing or tuning your code, so that it fulfills its purpose in exactly the same way as it was before, only more efficiently, like editing a sentence to convey the same meaning in fewer words.
+**refactor** - editing or tuning your code, so that it fulfills its purpose in exactly the same way as it was before, only more efficiently, like editing a sentence to convey the same meaning in fewer words.

 **regular expression (regex)**  - a way to search for particular strings of information.
 For more information, check out this [overview](http://www.regular-expressions.info/)